 The staff members at a nursing home are going to be the ones ensuring your loved one’s safety and their attitude, expertise, and professionalism is extremely important.
 You should always ask plenty of questions and spend some time observing the staff before making a decision.

-There Are Also A Few Other Things You Should Consider When It Comes To Nursing Home Staff:
+Things You Should Consider When It Comes to Nursing Home Staff:

 - Do the staff have easy access to continuing education and training programs at the nursing home?

 - Check with the administrators to ensure that the nursing home does not hire people with skilled nursing care that have any record of mistreatment or neglect in the nurse aide registry

 - There should be a licensed nurse at the facility at all hours of every day.
 There should also be a registered nurse or RN, there at least 8 hours daily

 - Make sure that the nurses and nursing assistants will work with you (or your loved one) to ensure your needs are met

 - Keep an eye out for nursing homes with a lot of turnover, especially in the administrative ranks.
 This can be a sign of underlying problems